OxalisCommunity/oxalis/doc/install/installation.md

         > cd <oxalis_src_dir>/oxalis-distribution/target/oxalis-distribution-<your_version>-distro/sql
         > mysql -u oxalis -pBlomster2013 oxalis < raw_stats-mysql.sql

-1. Create a OXALIS_HOME diretory in which you place files that do not change between new releases of Oxalis.
+1. Create an Oxalis home diretory in which you place files that do not change between new releases of Oxalis.
-   We recommend that you create `.oxalis` in what is considered the home directory of the user running Oxalis.
+   We recommend that you create the directory `.oxalis` in what is considered the home directory of the user running Oxalis.
 If you are using Tomcat, it should be the home directory of the tomcat user.
+   Remember to set the `$OXALIS_HOME` environment variable referencing you Oxalis home directory.

 1. Copy your Oxalis keystore holding your private key together with your PEPPOL certificate into `OXALIS_HOME`.
 I personally name this file `oxalis-production.jks`.
 See the [Oxalis keystore guide](/doc/keystore.md) for further details.